 For instructions on how to set up your account for paying PYC bills by credit card, click here.

 Our commissioned season runs from mid-May to mid-October.
 Lots goes on during those five months.

 Portland Yacht Club is home to the Pilot Race, the Monhegan Island Race, and a Fall Series.
 The Club also hosts informal races every summer Thursday Night.
-We host J/24 Fleet 43, with racing on every Wednesday night, and Etchells Fleet 27, who race every Tuesday night.
+We host J/24 Fleet 43, with racing every Wednesday night, and Etchells Fleet 27 race every Tuesday night.